 Sam reached out to the glowing circle.
 His mind was sluggish, but he craved the glow.
 Instead of intersecting anything physical, his hand passed through the darkness, to someplace warm.
 That was where he needed to be.
 It was not cold there.
 The world was not dying there.

 Another hand, warm and alive, caught his arm in a vice-like grip.
-Sam’s eyes widened, and he pulled back instinctively, but the thing on the other side of the circle was stronger.
+Sam’s eyes widened, and he pulled back instinctively, but whoever was on the other side of the circle was stronger.
 He grabbed for his aunt’s body, trying to bring her along.
 His numbed fingers slid across her frozen shawl, down one arm, clutching.
-His hand closed on nothing as he was pulled head-first through the hole in the air.
+His hand closed on nothing as he was dragged head-first through the hole in the air.

 Chapter 2: A Portal to the Nether

 -Many new maji first use their abilities in a blaze of power, then are unable to use them again for several days.
 Scholars believe there is an overload of music from one’s first contact with the Grand Symphony and the aspiring majus is rendered ‘deaf’ for a time.

 Yaten E’Mez, Highest of the House of Communication, 356 A.A.W.

 Sam’s head burst into a splash of light and warmth.
 He closed his eyes tight against the brightness, hands clenching in hard dirt.
 The air here was a contrast to the still strangulation of his house, but a breeze carried the scent of ammonia and rotting wood.
 His fingers tingled at the sudden change in temperature, sending up spikes of pain.